sksamuel/avro4s/README.md

 ## Versioning

-Version 5.0.x is in development and is designed for Scala 3.
+The `master` branch contains version 5.0.x and is currently in development.
+This version is designed for Scala 3.
 New feature requests are welcome.
 This version may have minor breaking changes compared to previous major releases.

-Version 4.0.x is released for Scala 2.12 and Scala 2.13 and is in support mode only.
+The previous major version is 4.0.x located at branch `release/4.0.x` and is released for Scala 2.12 and Scala 2.13.
+This version is in support mode only.
 Bug reports are welcome and bug fixes will be released.
 No new features will be added.

 ## Schemas